4 Welding Projects to Spice Up Your Grilling Game

 It’s mid July and summer is in full swing which means that no matter where you live, it’s hot outside.
 When the thermostat rises outside, so does the temperature of your home, and the last thing you want to do is turn on the oven to roast potatoes or bake bread.
 Luckily, summer is the season for grilling, allowing you to take the heat outside and enjoy guests, sun and delicious food.
 From sweet farmer’s market fresh corn to mouth watering steaks cooked to the perfect pink, there is no substitute for summer food and fare.

-Along these lines, the welding pros at Baker’s Gas and Welding have rounded up some of the web’s best grill related welding projects to enhance and streamline your deck, patio or wherever you show off your grill master skills.
+The welding pros at Baker’s Gas and Welding have rounded up some of the web’s best grill related welding projects to enhance and streamline your deck, patio or wherever you show off your grill master skills.

 Basic BBQ Welding Project